OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [Open the RandomQuotes Project]

-We're going to use this Project to deploy the RandomQuotes package from module 2, to our Infrastructure from module 1.
+We're going to use this Project to deploy the RandomQuotes package we uploaded in module 2, to our Infrastructure we configured module 1.

 [Click Process / ADD STEP]